 DCASE Homepage > Veterans Day Ceremony

-The ceremony will take place in front of the Doughboy statue.
+The ceremony will once again take place in front of the Doughboy statue.
+The nearby benches for moments of reflectioncontain notable quotations about service to country and actual Armed Forces Medals of Honor cast into the backrests.
 The program will culminate with a wreath laying ceremony at the Doughboy, a 21-gun salute, “Taps” and the “Armed Forces Medley.”

 Soldier Field was named as such at the request of the Gold Star Mothers to honor the men lost in World War I. The Doughboy statue, originally placed in Garfield Park, was restored and installed in Soldier Field as part of the stadium renovation.
 Doughboy is an informal term for a member of the United States Army of Marine Corps, especially members of the American Expeditionary Forces in World War I.